samuelgagnon96/BVG-7003/README.md

 To Run the Biopython scripts, you'll have to install some packages in Pycharm.
 Those are the packages you'll need for this project: numpy, biopython, matplolib and pylablib.

 ## GWAS – Data sorting

 The second project was about GWAS and how to use the tools to work with the genotypic data.
 This project is divided in many smaller scripts that represent every step of the process.
+The main file on github for this project is called Datasorting.
 This project was run on the NARVAL server explaining why some lines in the scripts explain how to install the different tools in this new environment.

 ### Sabre